Noise Levels in Williamsburg City, VA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central Williamsburg City sounds about 26% louder than Western Williamsburg City to the human ear, a 3.3 dBA gap.
+To the human ear, noise in southern Williamsburg City sounds about 39% louder than in western Williamsburg City, a 4.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Richmond Rd do you need to be?